 How to apply

-Applicants should complete the R&D Challenge Fund application form (click the link to save a copy of this form) and provide short (two page) CVs for the PI and co-applicants.
-This should be submitted as a single PDF file to firstname.lastname@example.org
+Applicants should complete the Research and Development Challenge Fund application form (click the link to save a copy of this form) and provide short (two page) CVs for the PI and co-applicants.
+This should be submitted as a single PDF file to firstname.lastname@example.org.

 Approval from Head of Division or Department or NHS Divisional Director (for Trust-led applications) is required.

 For application costings - KCL applicants should use the standalone budget function of worktribe.
 NHS trust staff should contact their Research and Development office.
 Financial approvals will be sought for all successful applications.

 Please contact email@example.com if you have further questions.